tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 The `irecv` rule states that any message sent by an agent using the `Out` fact is learned by the adversary.
-Such messages are then analyzed with the adversary's message deduction rules that depend on the specified equational theory.
+Such messages are then analyzed with the adversary's message deduction rules, which depend on the specified equational theory.

 The `isend` rule states that any message received by